 4.12 There is other statutory environmental legislation which protects various aspects of the environment.
-For example the important considerations for water quality are set out in the Water Framework Directive (WFD), Habitats directive and the local water environment, particularly the Orwell Estuary; parts of which are designated important protected areas such as a SSSI, SAC and SPA.
+For example, the important considerations for water quality are set out in the Water Framework Directive (WFD), Habitats directive and the local water environment, particularly the Orwell Estuary; parts of which are designated important protected areas such as a SSSI, SAC and SPA.
 The two principal requirements of the WFD are that development activities within the neighbourhood must not lead to a deterioration of the water environment and opportunities should be taken to improve river status where possible.
 Important local environmental information relevant to the parish can be found on the .gov.uk website or the Catchment Data Explorer.
 No deterioration in the local (water) environment should occur as a result of development pressures within the parish.

 Map 3a.
-Chelmondiston (Hinterland) Place Map, Babergh and Mid Suffolk Joint Local Plan - Pre-submission (Regulation 19) Document (November 2020)
+Chelmondiston (Hinterland) Place Map [Source: BMSDC Joint Local Plan - Submission draft Plan]

 Map 3b.
-Chelmondiston - Pin Mill (Hamlet) Place Map, Babergh and Mid Suffolk Joint Local Plan - Pre-submission (Regulation 19) Document (November 2020)
+Chelmondiston - Pin Mill (Hamlet) Place Map, [Source: BMSDC Joint Local Plan - Submission draft Plan]

-Key to Maps 3a and 3b
+Key to Maps 3a and 3b [Source: BMSDC Joint Local Plan - Submission draft Plan]